p1ngb4ck/esphome_sd_card/README.md

 ### Notes

 SD MMC is only supported by ESP32 and ESP32-S3 board.
+For ESP32-C6 please use SPI mode.
+SPI mode supported in esp-idf framework.
+Feel free to contibute Arduino support.

 #### Arduino Framework